Jeffrey-Anderson392/jeffrey-portfolio/README.md

 # jeffrey-portfolio
-Personal portfolio website built using React, and Tailwind CSS
+Personal portfolio website built using ReactJS, and Tailwind CSS